 The following are some of the topics that I regularly speak about -

 1. Navigating Academia

 Navigating graduate school as an under-represented minority can be challenging, and intimidating.
 This is why so many of people of color in academia have considered dropping out at some point.
 In this talk I will draw from my experiences during my time as a graduate student, and help the audience think about strategies to overcome the obstacles to achieving that degree.
 Emphasizing also on how non-minorities can be allies and contribute to a more welcoming learning environment.

 Audience: graduate students, undergraduate students considering grad school, international students

 2. People in People Analytics

 Beyond the buzz-worthiness of the term, what does driving with data truly entail from the ground reality for the People who we are researching?
-In this talk I will draw from my experience working with key senior leadership, and using employee data to drive decision making for culture and talent.
+In this talk I will draw from my experience working with senior leadership, and using employee data to drive decision making for Culture and Talent.
 I will elaborate not only on the methods for data analysis, but also on the ethics of what comprises the right data, and most inclusive and context-driven methods for analytics, for organizational succeed.

 Audience: data officers and people analysts in the industry; those seeking employment in the people research space

 There is a pay gap that exists in our workplaces.
 While the global numbers point at women earning 60% of what the men earn for a similar job profile, the numbers in the US engineering industry is closer at 80%.
 In this talk I present findings from my research on pay inequity.
 I talk about factors both intrinsic and extrinsic to industry.
 I present examples on how recruiters and hiring managers can be trained to offer competitive market pay to both men and female; and how to use tech to understand pay structures.